ai4eu/ai4eu-chatbot/README.md

     ```

 #### Building and installing the models
-Before running the chatbot you will need to train the various models over the datasets that are provided in the repository
+Before running the chatbot you will need to train the various models over the datasets that are provided in the repository,
+by running the following commands:

 - **QA model**
     ```sh
     python -m deeppavlov train  config/qa/sentence-emb/all-mpnet-base-v2.json